David L. Bahnsen: Career

 Bahnsen is the Managing Partner and Chief Investment Officer of The Bahnsen Group, a wealth management firm based in Newport Beach, California.
-He was previously a Chairman's Club Managing Director at Morgan Stanley.
+The firm oversees $4 billion in client's assets.
+Bahnsen was previously a Chairman's Club Managing Director at Morgan Stanley.

 Bahnsen has been named as one of Forbes Top 250 Advisors, Financial Times Top 300 Advisors in America, and Barron's America's Top 1200 Advisors.

 He sits on the boards of the National Review Institute, Pacifica Christian High School, and The King's College.
 Bahnsen is also a faculty member of the Acton Institute.